-Essentially the most current issue with the existing tools is within it affordability for small business as well as the respective calculation of return on investment.
-Even without the financial aspects, most small and mid size businesses lack the internal expertise to deploy such technically demanding projects.
+Essentially the most current issue with the existing tools is their affordability for small businesses and the respective calculation of return on investment.
+Even without the financial aspects, most small and mid-size businesses lack the internal expertise to deploy such technically demanding projects.

-As in most other aspects of comparison between small and large businesses, the small business owners are rather disadvantaged in this particular sector as well.
-Yet the solution to third party vendor management is rather simple for small businesses.
+As in most other aspects of comparison between small and large businesses, small business owners are also disadvantaged in this particular sector.
+Yet the solution to third-party vendor management is rather simple for small businesses.

-The basic of B2B relationship stays virtually the same, whereby the only significant difference between small business and large business in terms of their respective relationship is leverage.
-The most obvious step to maintain a relationship between small businesses and their respective vendors is consistency.
-By maintaining consistency in terms of trust, projects, and orders, one can virtually eliminate the leverage factor.
+The basic B2B relationship stays virtually the same, whereby the only significant difference between small businesses and large businesses in terms of their respective relationship is leverage.
+Consistency is the most obvious step to maintaining a relationship between small businesses and their respective vendors.
+One can virtually eliminate the leverage factor by maintaining consistency in terms of trust, projects, and orders.

-However, the question of maintaining such relationship effectively and efficiently is directly connected to issues such as cost benefit analysis, time and cost factors, as well as reliability and dependency issues.
-Traditionally, the maintenance of such relationship can be managed internally.
-However, considering the current economy, globalization as well as technical development may increase the attractiveness of outsourcing to third party firms or management consulting firms.
+However, the question of maintaining such a relationship effectively and efficiently is directly connected to issues such as cost-benefit analysis, time and cost factors, and reliability and dependency issues.
+Traditionally, the maintenance of such relationships can be managed internally.
+However, considering the current economy, globalization and technical development may increase the attractiveness of outsourcing to third-party firms or management consulting firms.

-In the coming days and weeks we will discuss the benefits and potential disadvantages of outsourcing vs. in house dealings.
+In the coming days and weeks, we will discuss outsourcing vs. in-house dealings benefits and potential disadvantages.